 There are ways of how to pay less tax in South Africa, but they don’t involve clever maneuvering or allowances.
 Come to think of it, they’re all a bit boring and probably things you’ve heard before.
 Why’s that?
 Well, because the “super hacks to pay less tax” are probably not legal and if they are, they may just be costly and complex to set up.

-So here are 3 ways to pay less tax in South Africa:
+So here are 3 ways to pay less tax in South Africa, they all look at how to reduce taxable income in South Africa.

 Contribute to a pension, provident or retirement annuity fund